Code-Huddle/.github/profile/README.md

 While our primary focus is on delivering exceptional software solutions, we recognize the importance of community within the broader tech ecosystem.
 Currently, information regarding a specific, publicly facing "Code Huddle" community directly associated with our company is limited.
 However, we are always exploring opportunities to engage with the wider tech community and foster connections within the industry.
 We believe in the power of shared knowledge and continuous learning.

 It's worth noting that there is a GitHub organization named "huddle" .
 This organization, based in London, UK, appears to be associated with a document collaboration software company called Ideagen .
 While the name is the same, based on our research, there is no explicit indication of a direct affiliation between this GitHub organization and our custom software development company, Code Huddle, located in Islamabad, Pakistan .
-Our official GitHub presence for our projects and contributions will be clearly identified and linked on our website once it becomes accessible.
+Our official GitHub presence for our projects and contributions will be clearly identified and linked on our website.

 **Why Choose Code Huddle?**